10 things to know about 'Flying Sikh' Milkha Singh

 #1

-"The Flying Sikh" name was given to him by Pakistani general Ayub Khan in 1960 after he won a famous race against Abdul Khaliq.
+"The Flying Sikh" name was given to him by Pakistani general Ayub Khan after he won a famous race against Abdul Khaliq.

 #2